konmik/konmik.github.io/content/posts/impostor_syndrome.md

 draft = false
 date = "2020-01-08"
-tags = ["Programming Culture"] truncated = true
+tags = ["Programming Culture"]
 +++

-I often see recommendations on twitter about how to deal with impostor syndrome.
+I often see recommendations on Twitter about how to deal with impostor syndrome.
 It is almost always something like "just convince yourself that you're not an impostor".
 It is hard to do if you have a conscience.